5 Key Factors in Urban PlanningAugust 9, 2016

 - Economic environment: Finally, planners need to know what economic factors might help or hinder a city’s development.
 The number and types of businesses will impact how an area is laid out.
 Residents’ socioeconomic levels as well as any employment or economic trends in a region can help planners develop an urban area.
 In other words, a city like Detroit, which has struggled in recent years, will have different needs than a more affluent area, such as Beverly Hills.

 2. City planners need to consider city residents.

 Urban planning used to rely solely on hand-drawn plats to design spaces.
 Today, this discipline takes into account other factors, like the goals of a particular region.
 The reason for this is simple: when urban spaces began flourishing in the 19th and early 20th centuries, architects and city officials were so concerned about the aesthetic design of the city that they often failed to consider the people it affected.

 Later on, however, many cities opted to build expressways in place of historic buildings or neighborhoods, which were often demolished despite public outcry.
 This issue continues today, despite state and federal efforts to preserve important landmarks.

 Today, cities involve their residents in planning and revitalization efforts in a process known as participatory planning.
 This gives designers and city residents the chance to have a say in the city’s plans, thereby improving public awareness surrounding current plans.
 For instance, the residents of a quaint, historic neighborhood may not want a big-box retail store in their back yards, but those living in a rural area may demand such developments.

 3. Plans should be forward-thinking.

-While consideration for current residents is important, in that taxpayers want to have a say in decisions that impact them, city planners also need to look to the future.
+Consideration for current residents is important, in that taxpayers want to have a say in decisions that impact them.
+However, city planners also need to look to the future.